-Means of Project Verification DR, I Findings CL 02 was raised and closed successfully.
-Please refer to Appendix 4 for further details.
-Conclusion The project activity is a bundle involving three individual project activities legally owned by Greenko Solar Power (Dharmavaram) Limited, SEI Arushi Private Limited and Sunborne Energy Andhra Private Limited.
-The project verification team has also verified the company registration documents /4/, commissioning reports /8/ as well as the power purchase agreement /5/ to ascertain the legal ownership of the project activity and found the same to be acceptable.
-The entities involved have chosen SEI Arushi Private Limited and Greenko Energies Private Limited to act as the project owners for the bundled project and same has been duly verified against the Letter of Authorization signed by all the legal owners and accepted by the designated project owner/25/.
+Means of Project Verification DR, I Findings No findings were raised pertaining to this section Conclusion The project activity is a bundle involving four individual project activities.
+All the project activities involved in the bundle are legally owned by Premier Photovoltaic Medak Private Limited (PPMPL) and the same has been duly verified against the Letter of Authorization signed by the project owner /25/.
+The project verification team has also verified the company registration documents /4/, commissioning reports /8/ as well as the power purchase agreements /5/ to ascertain the legal ownership of the project activity and found the same to be acceptable.
+The entities involved have chosen Premier Photovoltaic Medak Private Limited (PPMPL) and Greenko Energies Private Limited to act as the project owners for the bundled project and same has been duly verified against the Letter of Authorization signed by all the legal owners and accepted by the designated project owner/25/.
 The information and contact details of the project owner have also been appropriately incorporated in Appendix 1 of the PSF.
 The verification team further confirms that the information of the project owner is provided as per the template and the information regarding the project owner stated in the PSF/1/ and authorization letter/25/ were found to be consistent and acceptable.
 The same is also in accordance with paragraph 18 of GCC Clarification No. 1 version 1.3 /B01-6/.